FRBNY-DSGE/DSGE.jl/README.md

 interest rate expectations.
 The user is responsible for procuring interest rate expectations and appending it to the provided sample data set, as discussed in the linked documentation here.

+## Update sample input data

+A sample dataset is provided for the 2015 Nov 27 vintage.
+To update this dataset, see the following steps:

+1. Follow the steps above to setup automatic data pulls using *FredData.jl*.
+2. Specify the exact data vintage desired:
+    ```
+    julia> m <= Setting(:data_vintage, "yymmdd")
+    ```
+3. Create data files for the non-FRED data sources.
+For model `m990`, the required data files include `spf_yymmdd.csv`, `longrate_yymmdd.csv`, `fernald_yymmdd.csv`.
+To include data on expected interest rates, the file `ois_yymmdd.csv` is also required.
+See [Data](#doc/Data.md) for details on the series used and links to data sources.
+4. Run `load_data(m)`; series from *FRED* will be downloaded and merged with the series from non-FRED data sources that you have already created.
+See [Common pitfalls](#common-pitfalls) for some potential issues.

 # Implementation Details